MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P10-Deleting-Notes/content.md

 >
     // 1
     override func tableView(tableView: UITableView, commitEditingStyle editingStyle: UITableViewCellEditingStyle, forRowAtIndexPath indexPath: NSIndexPath) {
         // 2
+        if editingStyle == .Delete {
+            // 3
             notes.removeAtIndex(indexPath.row)
-      // 3
+            // 4
             tableView.reloadData()
         }
+    }

-1. By adding the `tableView(tableView: UITableView, commitEditingStyle editingStyle: UITableViewCellEditingStyle, forRowAtIndexPath indexPath: NSIndexPath)` method we are enabling the cells of our table view to display the delete option when a user swipes right.
+1. By implementing `tableView(_:commitEditingStyle:forRowAtIndexPath:)`, we enable the the table view to have additional editing modes, one of which is that the cells display the delete option when a user swipes right.
+The other mode is an insert mode, but that won't appear without additional configuration.

+2. We check to see if the `editingStyle` is the `.Delete` one - there's also an `.Insert` one.
+We wouldn't want to accidentally delete a user's notes when they intended to insert a new one!

-2. We are removing the appropriate note from the `notes` array.
+3. We are removing the appropriate note from the `notes` array, using the `row` property of the passed in `indexPath`.

-3. Because we modified the `notes` array, we are reloading the table view data.
+4. Because we modified the `notes` array, we must tell the table view to update itself with `reloadData()`.

 And that's all we have to do to delete a note! =]